PREPARING FOR THE GRE TEST DAY

 - Give full practice tests i.e. for a period of 4.5 hours once a week, this will allow you to build stamina, speed, and the endurance required to score

-- Timing: Practice all questions with a clock at hand, this will show you how much time you are taking for every question, is very important since the GRE is as much a test of your time management skills as it is of the topics being questioned.
+- Timing: Practice all questions with a clock at hand, this will show you how much time you are taking for every question, is critical since the GRE is as much a test of your time management skills as it is of the topics being asked.

 The Day Before the Test